nwolek/LowkeyNW/patchers/pitchlink/reboot_notes.md

 # Musiclinks reboot

 ## Next steps on 28 March 2017
-1. memory / query system so that new tracks get current settings from network
+1. memory / query system so that new tracks get current settings from network - DONE
 2. better way to display scale struct -- is that a kslider?
 YES
 3. Right now Live Device overwrites pitch data.
 Is there a more elegant solution? random, arp (up, down, up-down), one pitch